mcbride249/Group-7-Project/README.md

 **Topic Selection**
 We selected a dataset that analyses factors that lead to heart disease.
 We reviewed several other open-source datasets however, we selected this one based on interest, its relevancy, and the ability of the created machine learning model to be applicable to real world scenarios and provide a foundation from which similar datasets could be anlaysed.

-A link to the data set can be foudn here : https://github.com/Rangisal/Group-7-Project/blob/main/Resources/heart_disease_key_indicators.csv.
+A link to the dataset can be foudn here : https://github.com/Rangisal/Group-7-Project/blob/main/Resources/heart_disease_key_indicators.csv.

 **Questions To Be Answered**

+We hope to answer the following questions throughout the project:

+1. What are the key indicators that lead to heart disease.
+2. What factors had the greatest influence on a person developing heart disease and in what proportions.
+3. Can a machine learning model accurately predict whether a person will develop heart disease based on the data provided.

+**GitHub**

+A link to the main page of the Group 7 Final Project GitHub repsoitory can be found here: https://github.com/Rangisal/Group-7-Project.

+**Machine Learning Model**

+**Database**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------